×

 • What is the difference between strategic risk management and enterprise risk management?

 Challenges abound in the business world due to global economic shifts, technological advancements, regulatory changes, or even competitive pressures.
-According to recent research, over 80% of executives acknowledge that strategic risks can significantly impact their organization's ability to achieve objectives.
+According to recent research by PwC, 57% risk professionals agreed that they see better quality decisions leading to better business outcomes based advanced on risk insights from tech applications.

 This underscores the critical need for strategic risk management, a discipline aimed at proactively identifying, assessing, and addressing risks that could derail strategic goals.